We’ve provided a variety of learning activities to engage your child in scientific exploration of objects up in the sky. So, let’s begin!

-Exploring Up in the Sky with Labs and Activities
+Exploring up in the sky with labs and activities

 How Does a Shadow Grow?

-Students create a type of sundial and use it to record data about how shadows change throughout the day.
+Students can create a type of sundial and use it to record data about how shadows change throughout the day.
 This activity takes one day, and students should take measurements throughout the day.

 Catch the Sun